The Chicken Church in Java: Everything you Need to Know!

 Then there were the complaints that it was a church in a Muslim neighborhood.

 “It’s God’s Temple for all nations”, Alamsjah would say, but him being Christian and all meant nobody would believe it.
-The building had an altar and the layout of a church too, so there was that.
+The building had an altar and the layout of a church too.

-8 years after construction had started, the money ended.
-The dove/chicken/church/temple/house of prayer was nowhere near being finished.
+8 years after construction had started, his money ended.
+The dove/chicken/church/temple/house of prayer was nowhere near finished.

-God may compel you to build a temple in his name and for all nations, but will not give you the funds for that.
-At least not yet.
+God may compel you to build a temple in his name and for all nations, but will not give you the funds for it.

 Abandonment